alessbell/resume/README.md

 Inspired by [`dcousineau/resume`](https://github.com/dcousineau/resume) -- especially the clever strategy of using `releases` as an archive of various "built" states over time.

-If you're on a mac, `brew cask install mactex && pdflatex resume.tex`
+If you're on a mac, `brew install --cask mactex && pdflatex resume.tex`

 # automated releases